maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 9. ('farmlaws farmersprotest', 282)
 10. ('farmersprotest farmlaws', 247)
 ```
 Again, there isn't much difference between negative keywords and the previously-discussed keywords.
-It seems, though, that this category of tweets is calling on Modi's Bharatiya Janata Party (B.J.P.) more frequently.
+It seems, though, that this category of tweets is calling on Modi's Bharatiya Janata Party more frequently.
 ```
 Wordcloud (Positive):
 ```